kartoza/africa_rangeland_watch/docs/src/user/manual/Analysis-result.md

 4. **Create Dashboard:** Users can create a dashboard for their analysis results.

 5. **New Analysing:** Users can start a new analysis.

+6. **Analysis Results Table:** This table displays the analysis results done by users.